 ICF will use different modeling tools to forecast emissions and project program effects on public health and the economy.
-The study will start with a “business as usual" case to represent current regulations, requirements and programs forecasted into the future.
-In early November, DEQ held an open comment period requesting public and stakeholder feedback on the initial inputs and assumptions to be considered for the business as usual case.
-Next, various program scenarios will be modeled and compared to the business as usual case as part of the analysis.
-These results will help inform DEQ's proposed program design for the rulemaking.
+The study will start with a “reference case" to serve as a baseline to forecast future conditions based on existing regulations.
+Then different program options will be modeled in policy scenarios and compared to the reference case to inform DEQ's proposed Climate Protection Program design in the rulemaking.

 Initial results of the study are expected in early 2021, with final results expected later in 2021.
 This study is intended to inform the overall program design as well as the fiscal impacts analysis conducted as part of formal rulemaking.